espressif/esp-idf/docs/en/api-guides/build-system.rst

 The build system provides special treatment to the ``main`` component.
 It is a component that gets automatically added to the build provided that it is in the expected location, PROJECT_DIR/main.
 All other components in the build are also added as its dependencies, saving the user from hunting down dependencies and providing a build that works right out of the box.
-Renaming the ``main`` component causes the loss of these behind-the-scences heavy lifting, requiring the user to specify the location of the newly renamed component and manually specifying its dependencies.
+Renaming the ``main`` component causes the loss of these behind-the-scenes heavy lifting, requiring the user to specify the location of the newly renamed component and manually specifying its dependencies.
 Specifically, the steps to renaming ``main`` are as follows:

 1. Rename ``main`` directory.